 You are not messy, you just organize differently.

-I’m dying for you to read the book and let me know what type of clutterbug you are!
+I’m so excited for you to read the book and dish about what type of clutterbug you are!

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.